joehahn/exes-n-ohs/README.md

 _decision_boundaries.ipynb_ notebook to generate the (x,y) data and to plot this system's decision boundaries.

 ### classifying noisy data

 To make things more interesting and challenging, use the _svm_model.ipynb_ notebook to add considerable noise to the pristine data shown above:<br />
 ![](figs/training_data.png)<br />
-Note that the system's X,O,B structure is still preserved despite considerable bleed between the adjacent classes.
-This notebook then trains an SVM classifier to predict X,O,B membership using a similarly noise sample of training data.
-That model's hyperparameters are optimized, and the resulting classifier has an accuracy of about 67%.
+Note that the system's X,O,B structure is still preserved despite the noise that causes considerable bleed between the adjacent classes.
+This notebook then trains an SVM classifier to predict X,O,B membership using a similarly noisy sample of training data.
+The notebool also optimizes that model's hyperparameters, and the resulting classifier has an accuracy of about 67%.

 ### build simple MLP neural net using keras